 You can also use animated GIFs as a preview image.
-GIFs can be up to 256x256px but Wallpaper Engine will only ever request 128x128px preview images.
+GIFs can be up to 256x256px but Wallpaper Engine will only ever request 128x128px preview images from the servers.
 If you want the best quality in the app, you should stick to 128x128px.
 The maximum allowed file size is 1 MB but we recommend keeping the size below 500 KB.
-See our FAQ website for a guide on how to create a GIF from your wallpaper:

 Once you have filled out the wallpaper details, you can upload your wallpaper by clicking on the Publish button.